theImmortalCoders/reServeCourt_backend/README.md

-# Tennis Court Reservation System
+# ReServe COurt - Tennis Court Reservation System (Web API)

 ## Description

 This project aims to develop an application for managing tennis courts and reservations.
-The application will consist of two main panels: Client and Administration.
-In the Administration panel, the Admin will have the capability to manage tennis courts and reservations, including tasks such as adding, editing, and deleting.
-In the Client panel, users will be able to create and manage their reservations efficiently.
+The application consists of two main panels: Client and Administration.
+In the Administration panel, the Admin have the capability to manage tennis courts and reservations, including tasks such as adding, editing, and deleting.
+In the Client panel, users are able to create and manage their reservations efficiently.

+## Key Features

+- Asynchronous notifications management with Rabbit and websocket
+- Mailing system with Thymeleaf
+- REST API

+## Technologies Used

+Java 17, Spring Boot 3, PostgreSQL, Docker, RabbitMQ

 ## Team Members

-- **Marcin Bator** (@marcinbator)
+- **Marcin Bator** (@marcinbator) BE
-- **Igor Litwa** (@miszor03)
+- **Igor Litwa** (@miszor03) PM
-- **Wiktor Mazur** (@ZegarekPL)
+- **Wiktor Mazur** (@ZegarekPL) FE
-- **Paweł Buczek** (@pablitoo1)
+- **Paweł Buczek** (@pablitoo1) FE
-- **Bartłomiej Krówka** (@bkrowka)
+- **Bartłomiej Krówka** (@bkrowka) FE

-## Features

-- **Administration Panel:**
-    - Manage tennis courts
-    - Manage reservations (add, edit, delete)
-    - Admin privileges
-- **Client Panel:**
-    - Create reservations
-    - Manage personal reservations
-    - User-friendly interface

-## Technologies Used

-- Frontend: React/Next.js (TypeScript), TailwindCSS
-- Backend: Java, Spring Boot, PostgreSQL, Docker